 Relative priority = Cost of Delay divided by Job Size

-Job Size represents the amount of work needed to complete a story (its technical difficulty).
+Job Size represents the duration of work needed to complete a story or its technical difficulty.

 Cost of Delay takes into account 3 factors:

-- Time Criticality: how important is it to complete the story ASAP? (e.g. you know your competitor will roll out similar capabilities in the next quarter).
+- Time Criticality: how important is it to complete the story as soon as possible?
+For example, you know your competitor will roll out similar capabilities in the next quarter.

-- Risk Reduction/Opportunity Enablement: how much the story can reduce risks or open up new possibilities? (e.g. the feature is required for GDPR compliance – high-risk features are tackled first).
+- Risk Reduction/Opportunity Enablement: how much the story can reduce risks or open up new possibilities?
+For example, the feature is required for GDPR compliance.
+High-risk features are tackled first.

 Both are usually scored using the so-called “planning poker”.
-For this “game”, you need a set of cards with numbers from the Fibonacci sequence (i.e. 1, 2, 3, 5, 8, 13, and so on) that represent the amount of work needed to implement a feature or its value.
+You need a set of cards with numbers from the Fibonacci sequence (which are 1, 2, 3, 5, 8, 13, and so on) that represent the amount of work needed to implement a feature or its value.